grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "Is that your name or how you reproduce?"
 Asked Chips.

-"Didn't Hemi say they call you 'Chips'?"
+"Didn't they call you 'Chips'?"

 "Look," Hemi interrupted, "we found Shakes here on the surface.
 He's got a boat --- a small boat.
 I want to weld a mating collar onto the sail of his boat.
 It has to fit to the _Prospect's_ bottom mating collar.
 I want to attach his boat to the underside, and run with it like that and this is another project we can't do without you.
 Think you could rig something like that up?"